Patterns

 5 items · arXiv · Federal Register · NBER · April 14

-Three separate research papers this week measured the same thing from different angles: AI tools produce immediate gains and measurable skill loss in the same motion.
-The US government's response, also this week, is to fund more AI tools in schools.
+Three research papers this week measured the same thing from different angles: AI tools produce immediate gains and measurable skill loss in the same motion.
+The US government's response is to prioritize AI tools in schools.
 Nobody appears to have read the papers.

 NOW BEING MEASURED